fd1990/zap-test/README.md

 I have commented logic within the files to explain my working.

 Visualisations were done in Tableau.
+Can share a workbook is useful; I connected directly to the tables I created in my <first initial><last name> schema.

 Graphs/findings/recommendations are in the .pdf file that is shared.